 Over the past several years we have communicated the funding challenges the Archdiocese and individual parishes face to fully fund the two defined benefit plans (Lay and Priest).
 The Archdiocese leadership team has taken steps to attempt to close that funding gap in recent years including freezing the Lay plan effective in 2016.
 While positive investment results can assist in closing the gap, the Archdiocese has also contributed additional funding to assist in alleviating the funding deficit.
-In fiscal years 2011 and 2012, additional contributions to the Lay Pension Plan totaling \$6.3 million were made.
+During the past decade, we have made contributions to both plans in excess of the actuarially calculated minimums with the goal of achieving a fully funded status for both plans in an accelerated fashion.